- Must visit

 Discover the best of Warsaw — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Warsaw trip today.

-Award-winning museum tracing 1,000 years of Jewish life in Poland through immersive multimedia exhibitions on the former Warsaw Ghetto site.
+Award-winning museum tracing 1,000 years of Jewish life in Poland through immersive exhibitions in Muranów.

-One of Warsaw’s most important museums, presenting the 1944 uprising with powerful artifacts, films, and interactive displays.
+One of Warsaw’s most important museums, presenting the 1944 uprising with multimedia displays and personal stories.

-Major national collection with Polish and European painting, decorative arts, antiquities, and temporary exhibitions.
+Major national collection with Polish and European art, ancient galleries, and rotating exhibitions.

-Poland’s iconic dumplings, commonly filled with potato and cheese, meat, or seasonal fruit.
-In Warsaw, they are a staple comfort food served boiled or pan-fried.
+Poland’s iconic dumplings, commonly filled with potato and cheese, meat, mushrooms, or seasonal fruit.
+They are a staple of home cooking and one of the most recognizable traditional dishes in Warsaw.

 Official public transport app